alexmorfesis/configure-ad/README.md

 <h3>Step 4: Create User Accounts</h3>
 <ol>
   <li>Via Remote Desktop on DC-1, open Active Directory Users and Computers (ADUC) to create an Organizational Unit (OU) named "_EMPLOYEES."
+(See image below for details.)
 This OU will be used to organize user accounts.</li>
-  <li>Inside the "_ADMINS" OU, create a user account for "Jane Doe" with the username "jane_admin."
-Additionally, grant "jane_admin" membership in the "Domain Admins" Security Group.
-(Right click to add user to Groups.)
-This membership provides administrative privileges within the Active Directory domain.</li>
+  <li>Within the '_ADMINS' OU, create a user account named 'Jane Doe' with the username 'jane_admin.'
+(See image below for details.)
+After creating the user account, right-click on it to access the option for adding the user to groups.
+In this step, grant 'jane_admin' membership in the 'Domain Admins' Security Group.
+This membership will confer administrative privileges within the Active Directory domain, allowing 'jane_admin' to perform domain-wide administrative tasks.</li>
   <li>To perform administrative tasks, log in as "mydomain.com\jane_admin."
 This login can be used on both the DC-1 and Client-1 Virtual Machines, granting administrative access to manage the Active Directory environment and perform other administrative duties.</li>
 </ol>
 </br>